IBM-Bluemix-Docs/StreamingAnalytics/connect_secure_gateway.md

 ### Step 12 – Run the sample Streams app that will connect to your enterprise data
 {: #run_sample_streams_app}

-In this step, you will run a sample Streaming Analytics application that will initiate connections to you enterprise system via Secure Gateway.
+In this step, you will run a sample Streaming Analytics application that will initiate connections to you enterprise system via {{site.data.keyword.SecureGateway}}.
 Two connections will used, one which will receive data from the enterprise data source, the other that will send data back to the enterprise.

 - From the Streaming Analytics console that you launched in the last step, click on the “Submit Job” task located near the upper left corner.
 - Select “Upload an application bundle file from the local file system” and click Browse.